Classic US sandwiches from club to Reuben: where they were invented and where to try them

 2. Sub

-The hero is New York’s version of the sub, and comes stuffed with everything from deli meats to eggplant parmigiana and meatballs.
+The hero is New York’s version of the sub, and it comes stuffed with everything from deli meats to eggplant Parmigiana and meatballs.
 Some say the name was coined in the 1930s by New York Herald Tribune food writer Clementine Paddleford, who apparently described the sandwich as being so large, 'you had to be a hero to eat it'.
 Over in Pennsylvania, it’s all about the hoagie.
 There are countless stories about how the sandwich got its name, but one of the most colourful dates back to the Depression era, when Al De Palma, a jazz musician and sandwich shop owner, started calling his sandwiches 'hoggies' because you 'had to be a hog' to eat a sandwich that big.

 2. Sub